What is Net Income After Tax (NIAT)?

 Selling, General, and Administrative (SG&A) Expense

-SG&A expense is comprised of the direct costs, indirect costs, and overhead costs that are instrumental for the company’s day to day operations.
+SG&A expense consists of the direct costs, indirect costs, and overhead costs that are instrumental for the company’s day to day operations.
 For example, commissions, salaries, insurance, and supplies are also examples of selling, general, and administrative expenses.
 Alternatively, the SG&A account is also referred to as operating expenses.

 The acquisition of tangible assets like PP&E deteriorate with use and eventually wear out.
 Accountants try to best allocate this deterioration cost across the asset’s useful life in order to faithfully represent the asset’s value.